geolinkedata/api/README.rst

         'api',
       )

-- and add these variables in the same file:
+- add these variables in the same file:

 .. code-block:: python